hendrtd/engr-1110/docs/modules/m07/at-a-glance.md

 At the end of this module you should be able to understand and apply the following concepts in Python:

+- Lists and list methods
+- Iterating over a list
+- List nesting
-- String slicing
+- List slicing
-- Advanced string formatting
+- Modifying lists
+- List comprehensions
-- String methods
+- Sorting lists
+- Command line arguments
-- Splitting and joining strings
+- Dictionaries and dictionary methods
+- Iterating over dictionaries
+- Dictionary nesting

 At the end of this module you should be able to understand and apply the following concepts from the Scrum framework.